Some 700 mourners poured on to Kauaetangohia Marae at Whangaparaoa yesterday for the funeral of Archbishop Brown Turei.

-Yesterday’s events began with an intimate prayer service as dawn began to light the eastern horizon – which tradition dictates is the time when the lid of the casket is closed for the final time.
+Yesterday’s events began with a prayer service as dawn began to light the eastern horizon – which tradition dictates is the time when the lid of the casket is closed for the final time.

 Groups of mourners continued to be welcomed until shortly before the funeral proper began – including the small ope from the Diocese of Polynesia, which came on about 8:30am, and which included Archbishop Winston Halapua and his wife Sue, who had flown from Fiji to pay their respects.

 The service began at 11am with a welcome from Te Whanau Apanui, the host people at Kauaetangohia, which two of their leaders concluded with a Ringatu blessing.

 With upraised hands they prayed, quoting psalms and prophets and asking God’s keeping of the Turei whanau, before the full Anglican service began.
 Archbishop Brown had ministered as the Bishop of Aotearoa, after all, and not just as the Bishop of Anglicans.

 Archbishop Brown’s son William and grandson Dwayne then gave brief tributes.
 William spoke of his father’s passion for sport and for golf in particular: at the age of 75, his dad was still driving the ball the length of the fairway, and still setting course records.
 While Dwayne, wearing his koro’s military medals on his chest, spoke of his love for his grandfather: “for us, growing up, he was Superman”.
 He paid tribute too, to his Nanny.
 Without her, he said, his grandfather would have been lost.